-In the FY 2021 Annual Report Reply (Report Reply), the Board acknowledged this request for additional information.
-It stated that the Bering Land Bridge National Preserve (BELA) recognized the presence of year-round caribou or reindeer on the northern Seward Peninsula, but noted its population status and extent of its range was unknown.
-The Report Reply specified that Chairman Christianson 2 BELA staff would initiate Tribal consultations, conduct a literature review, and engage with staff from the University of Alaska, Fairbanks Reindeer Research Program\ to learn what genetic work has been accomplished with reindeer on the northern Seward Peninsula.
+In the FY-2021 Annual Report Reply (Report Reply), the Board acknowledged this request for additional information.
+It stated that the Bering Land Bridge National Preserve (BELA) recognized the presence of this resident herd but noted its population status and extent of its range was unknown.
+The Report Reply specified that BELA staff would initiate Tribal consultations, conduct a literature review, and engage with staff from the University of Alaska, Fairbanks Reindeer Research Program to learn what genetic work has been accomplished with reindeer on the northern Seward Peninsula.
 The Council requests that this work be started as the Report Reply further stated that these efforts are attainable within the near future and that information will be brought forward to the Council.

-Additionally, the Council requests that all entities involved in the management of these animals do so cooperatively to address the Council's request. \At the time of this annual report becoming finalized, the Fairbanks Reindeer Research Program no longer exists.
-2. Impact to Marine Mammals in the Bering Sea and Aleutian Islands Trawl Fleet Fishery The Council has recently become aware that many traditionally important marine mammal species are caught and discarded as bycatch in the Bering Sea and Aleutian Islands Trawl Fleet Fishery (BSAI).
+2. Impact to Marine Mammals in the Bering Sea and Aleutian Islands Trawl Fleet Fishery

+The Council has recently become aware that many traditionally important marine mammal species are caught and discarded as bycatch in the Bering Sea and Aleutian Islands Trawl Fleet Fishery (BSAI).
 The National Oceanic Atmospheric Administration (NOAA) fisheries website states that in 2022, NOAA observers recorded harbor seals, humpback whales, ribbon seals, ringed seals, and Stellar sea lions killed or injured as the BSAI fishery was conducted.
 This is of grave concern to the Council as marine mammals are heavily relied upon as subsistence foods by subsistence users and are of vital importance to this region and its culture.
 Marine mammals are federally protected animals under the Marine Mammal Protection Act of 1972, and many culturally important marine mammal species are already in a population decline.
-Recommendation: